PimDoos/ha-sessy/README.md

 Manual
 ------
-Copy the `custom_components/sessy` folder to the `custom_components` folder in your configuration directory.
+- Copy the `custom_components/sessy` folder to the `custom_components` folder in your configuration directory.
-Install the sessypy module in Home Assistant's VENV.
+- Install the sessypy module in Home Assistant's VENV or copy the [`sessypy`](https://github.com/PimDoos/sessypy/tree/main/src/sessypy) module folder to the `custom_components/sessy` folder.